FlamemasterNXF/Sea/README.md

 ## Dependencies
 Sea should be able to run just fine as long as you have .NET7 installed.<br>
-Note that Sea may be able to work with older versions of .NET, but they have not been tested.<br>
+Note that Sea will not work with older versions of .NET.<br>

 ## Documentation
 This repository contains [documentation](./Docs/Reference.md) for all the features of Sea.<br>